Skip to content

 return None

-"""Build or load module models for each referenced section."""
+"""Build or load module models for each referenced section, reporting progress."""

 ref_value = getattr(node, "ref", None)